ersindas/ersindas.github.io/_pages/about.md

 News
 ======
+**[April 2025]** I will give a seminar on Uncertainty-Aware Safe Autonomy for Real-World Systems to the Dynamics & Control Research Group of the University of Bristol, UK, on Wednesday, April 16th, at 6:00 a.m.
+(PST).

 **[March 2025]** We submitted a paper to the IEEE Control Systems Letters (L-CSS) and IEEE Conference on Decision and Control (CDC) 2025. [arXiv](https://arxiv.org/pdf/2503.15734)

 **[February 2025]** We submitted a paper to the IEEE Transactions on Field Robotics.